Paranioar/SGRAF/README.md

 # SGRAF
-The code of “Similarity Reasoning and Filtration for Image-Text Matching”
+PyTorch code for AAAI2021 paper of “Similarity Reasoning and Filtration for Image-Text Matching”.
+It is built on top of the SCAN in PyTorch.
+We will release the codes before February 2021.